 Ottawa’s current rich cultural life is mostly due to having many high-quality universities and academic institutions attracting students from around the world.
 The University of Ottawa, for example, is the largest bilingual university in the world and has the largest law school in Canada.
 Carleton University is no different, established in 1942 and has great programs and courses, staff, and facilities.
 Another great bilingual university in Ottawa is Saint Paul University with a friendly learning environment as well as professional educators.
 The student accommodation in Ottawa is ideal for being within a short distance to all these universities.

 Transportation in Ottawa

-Getting around in Ottawa is no hassle with its light rail train (O-Train) as well as the comprehensive bus network.
-Students at Carleton University, the University of Ottawa and Saint Paul University can discounted rates on the monthly bus tickets as well as on PRESTO smart cards.
+Getting around in Ottawa is hassle-free with its light rail train (O-Train) as well as the comprehensive bus network.
+Students at Carleton University, the University of Ottawa, and Saint Paul University can discounted rates on the monthly bus tickets as well as on PRESTO smart cards.
 The city received the gold-level Bicycle Friendly Community Award in 2013, meaning you can safely get around the city with your bike as well.

 Oshawa, Ajax, Brampton, Brossard, Burnaby, Calgary, Clarence-Rockland, Dundas, Edmonton, Fort Saskatchewan, Gatineau, Grey Highlands, Halifax, Hamilton, Kingston, London, Markham, Mississauga, Montreal, Niagara Falls, Oshawa, Ottawa, Pelham, Peterborough, Saskatoon, St. Catharines, Surrey, Toronto, Vancouver, Winnipeg, Wollaston.